-11:30am-12:30pm PST.
-In this webinar Jen Falkenberg, Mending the Soul volunteer and facilitator, will share her story of intergenerational healing in her family.
-Join us to meet Jen, and hear about the impact Mending the Soul has had in her life.
+In this webinar Jen and Reed Falkenberg, Mending the Soul volunteers and facilitators, share their story of intergenerational healing in their family.

 What does it look like to date as a trauma survivor?
 What are the pitfalls?
 How do we establish emotional and physical safety?